-The United Nations Police Division works closely with the United Nations Office on Drugs and Crime (UNODC), the International Criminal Police Organisation (INTERPOL), regional groups such as the Economic Community of West African States (ECOWAS), African Union (AU), European Union (EU) and Member States to design effective and sustainable strategies that will help to better protect transitional societies from this scourge.
+The United Nations Police Division works closely with the United Nations Office on Drugs and Crime (UNODC), the International Criminal Police Organization (INTERPOL), regional groupings such as the African Union (AU), Economic Community of West African States (ECOWAS), European Union (EU) and Member States to design effective and sustainable strategies that will help to better protect transitional societies from this scourge.
 Two of the Police Division’s main activities in this area are the Transnational Threats Project and the West African Coast Initiative.

 The TNT Project being led by the Police Division Serious and Organized Crime (SOC) Team aims to enable United Nations field missions to better address transnational threats, including serious and organized crime, corruption and violent extremism.
 Given the growing recognition of the risk posed by TNT—as highlighted by Statements by the President of the Security Council (2010/4 and 2012/29), Security Council Resolution 2185 (2014), the report of the High-Level Independent Panel on Peace Operations (2015) and the Secretary-General’s report on United Nations policing (2016)—the role of UNPOL in strengthening host-State police capacity to address these challenges has become even more critical.
 Greater capacity at UN Headquarters and in field missions to respond to TNT would increase the safety and security of UN personnel and facilities and contribute to the implementation of mandates.